 It’s also important that your dog has bowel movements at least once a day.

 A dog’s poop color is one of the main things pet owners should keep an eye on.
 A change in color can rapidly indicate health problems, allowing you to take your dog to a vet for immediate care.

 If you’ve noticed a strange color within your dog’s poop, you can use our unhealthy dog poop colour chart below for an idea of the possible issue.
 Always consult your vet about any changes in your dog’s health, including their stool.

 Let’s break down the different colors of dog poop and what they might mean:

 Chocolate brown poop: This is an indicator of good digestive health and the color you want to see.
 A healthy poop should be completely brown without any differently-colored specks or streaks.

 Green poop: This could indicate a parasite, rat bait poisoning, or other health issues.
 Sometimes dogs ingest a large amount of grass, which can also give their poop a green color.
 Consult your vet for advice.

-Black or very dark brown poop: Black or dark brown poop may indicate bleeding in a dog’s upper GI tract, stomach ulcers, or your dog’s consumption of human medications.
+Black or very dark brown poop: Black or dark brown poop or a dog pooping black liquid may indicate bleeding in a dog’s upper GI tract, stomach ulcers, or your dog’s consumption of human medications.
 Aspirin in particular can make your dog’s poop very dark.
 Never give your dog human medications without your vet’s permission first.
 Contact your vet for your next steps if your dog’s stool is unusually dark.